-I am excited to announce that the Notices of Appeal for the Environmental Appeal Board, Forest Appeals Commission, and Oil and Gas Appeal Tribunal (together, the “Appeal Bodies”) have been updated.
+I am excited to announce that the Notices of Appeal for the Environmental Appeal Board, Forest Appeals Commission, and Energy Resource Appeal Tribunal (together, the “Appeal Bodies”) have been updated.
 There are three significant updates.

 First, the Notices of Appeal have an updated look, and prompt appellants to answer questions tailored for each of the Appeal Bodies.
 Outdated information has been removed, and the forms align better with appeal processes as each of the Appeal Bodies.